acados/acados/docs/interfaces/index.md

 source env.sh # Which can be found in the folder of one of the examples
 ```

-If `ACADOS_INSTALL_DIR` is not specified, it will be assumed that the examples are run from the sub-folders of the current folder (i.e. acados main folder is 2 folders up from the current folder).
+If `ACADOS_INSTALL_DIR` is not specified, it will be assumed that the examples are run from the sub-folders of the current folder (i.e. `acados` main folder is 2 folders up from the current folder).

-Afterwards, launch Matlab or Octave from the same shell.
+Afterwards, launch `Matlab` or Octave from the same shell.

 If you want to run the examples in a different folder, please close the current shell and open a new one to repeat the procedure: this ensures the correct setting of the environment variables.

+For a detailed explanation about the option available from this
+interface see: [matlab_interface_spreadsheet](https://docs.google.com/spreadsheets/d/1rVRycLnCyaWJLwnV47u30Vokp7vRu68og3OhlDbSjDU/edit?usp=sharing) (thanks to [@EnricaSo](https://github.com/EnricaSo)).

 ## acados embedded - Python

-`acados_template` is a Python package that can be used to specify optimal control problems from Python and to generate self-contained C code that uses the acados solvers to solve them.
+`acados_template` is a Python package that can be used to specify optimal control problems from Python and to generate self-contained C code that uses the `acados` solvers to solve them.
-In comparison with the MATLAB interface for rapid prototyping (see above), it supports less features, but it allows the user to generate a self-contained C library
+In comparison with the `Matlab` interface for rapid prototyping (see above), it supports less features, but it allows the user to generate a self-contained C library
 that can be easily deployed on an embedded system.

 The framework is based on templated C files which are rendered from Python using the templating engine `Jinja2`.